How to Get a Trade Show Attendee List in 2026

 How Do You Get a Trade Show Attendee List in 2026?

-If you are an SDR or BDR at a B2B SaaS company, you already know the drill: your company invests $10,000-$50,000 to attend a trade show, and you need a way to turn that investment into pipeline.
-The attendee list is where it starts.
+If you're an SDR or BDR at a B2B SaaS company, you already know the scenario: your company drops $10,000-$50,000 to attend a trade show, and now you need to turn that investment into pipeline.
+The attendee list is where that starts.

-Below, we break down every method available in 2026 -- from free options that take hours to automated platforms that deliver verified contacts in minutes.
+I'll walk through every method available today, from free options that take hours to platforms that deliver verified contacts in minutes.

 Not sure what a trade show attendee list actually includes?
 Read our full explainer: What Is a Trade Show Attendee List?